NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Two-Headed Troll.md

     desc: "`pf2:r`  "

   - name: "Head Regrowth"
     desc: "  A two-headed troll's regeneration can regrow a severed head.
 After regaining Hit Points from regeneration, the two-headed troll attempts a DC 10 Flat check check.
-On a success, the missing head is fully restored.\nIf a two-headed troll loses their last remaining head, they die immediately."
+On a success, the missing head is fully restored.\n\nIf a two-headed troll loses their last remaining head, they die immediately."

 attacks:
   - name: ""